 Nominations for the Nils Klim Prize

-The Nils Klim Prize is awarded annually to a scholar under the age of 35, from a Nordic country, for outstanding contributions to research in the humanities, social sciences, law or theology.
+The Nils Klim Prize is awarded annually to a scholar under the age of 35, for outstanding contributions to research in the humanities, social sciences, law or theology.
+The candidate must be a citizen of a Nordic country or be formally affiliated with a Nordic research institution.
 The nomination deadline is 15 June each year.

 - A nomination letter of 1000-3000 characters (incl. spaces) stating why the candidate should receive the Prize.